-Saral Lake is located in Neelum Valley, in Pakistan’s Azad Kashmir at an altitude of 13,600 feet (4,100 m).
+Saral Lake is located in Neelum Valley, in Pakistan’s Azad Kashmir, at an altitude of 13,600 feet (4,100 m).
 Seductive, Tantalizing, Captivating.
-First glimpse of this valley from Saral Pass (4100 meter) was simply breath-taking & mesmerizing!
-Descending from the Saral top into uninhabited & untouched valley till lake was refreshing.
+The first glimpse of this valley from Saral Pass (4100 meters) was simply breathtaking & mesmerizing!
+Descending from the Saral top into an uninhabited & untouched valley till the lake was refreshing.
 As we came closer to the lake, it started growing on us both literally & metaphorically.
-As the mind was still busy processing the beauty & wilderness of lake, the thought of crossing very steep looking Jabba-Gali Pass (on the mountain behind the lake) next day gave us shivers.
-Joy, Anticipation, Fear, Probably too many varied emotions were overwhelming for us, but then trekking in nature is all about exploring/rekindling these overwhelming emotions!
+As our mind was still busy processing the beauty & wilderness of the lake, the thought of crossing the very steep-looking Jabba-Gali Pass (on the mountain behind the lake) the next day gave us shivers.
+Joy, Anticipation, Fear, and Probably too many varied emotions were overwhelming for us, but trekking in nature is all about exploring/rekindling these overwhelming emotions!

 Saral Lake Location and Map:

 Nestled in the Gumut National Park, this little-known lake is a hidden gem.
 This secluded lake in Neelam Valley, Azad Kashmir, Pakistan, offers stunning views you’ll never forget throughout your life.
 A truly spellbinding sight to behold, Seral Lake stuns with its aquamarine and otherworldly waters.
 In addition, the pristine waters hold the reflection of the snow-frosted, lush green mountains in the backdrop, which adds to the picturesque display.

 The best time to visit Saral Lake is during the last days of June, the entire month of July, and the first week of August.
 When nature awakens, with lambs & wild horses bouncing around the lush green fields and wildflowers blooming at their best & the earth seems to have come to life again.